 What is ketamine therapy and how is it used to treat depression?

-In the 1960s, ketamine was developed as an animal anesthetic in Belgium.
-In 1970, the FDA gave it the go-ahead for use as a human anesthetic.
+In the 1960s, ketamine was developed as a dissociative anesthetic in Belgium.
+In 1970, the FDA approved it for human use, and it has been widely used in human medicine ever since: in emergency rooms, operating rooms, and battlefield medicine.
 During the Vietnam War, it was used for the treatment of wounded soldiers on the battlefield.

 Emergency personnel may administer it to a patient whom they have saved from a suicide attempt, for instance.
 According to some physicians that first became aware of the medication’s possible benefits and its potent antidepressant effect.